-What It Takes for Your Dog Become a Therapy Animal
+What It Takes for Your Dog to Become a Therapy Animal

 If you've ever snuggled with a cat or dog when you're sick or just a little down, you know how much better doing so can make you feel.
 Animal therapy is just that: Tapping into the healing power that pets innately possess.
 After undergoing special training for an animal and its owner, therapy "teams" visit a variety of settings, where they offer comfort and love to someone in need.